-The Industrial Exhibit, organized by Keith Avery of AFRL, opens Tuesday morning.
+The Industrial Exhibit, organized by Tony Amort of Boeing, opens Tuesday morning.
 It will allow one-on-one discussions between conference attendees and exhibitors on the latest developments in areas such as radiation-hardened and radiation-tolerant electronics, engineering services, facilities, modeling, and equipment.
 Attendees will be able to visit the booths during scheduled breaks.
-Attendees and guests are invited to a cocktail reception in the exhibit hall on Tuesday evening.
-The exhibit will conclude following a luncheon for attendees on Wednesday in the exhibit hall.
+Attendees and guests are invited to a reception in the exhibit halls on Tuesday evening.

 Local Arrangements Chair, Keith Avery, Air Force Research Laboratory, has organized an outstanding social program.
 The Conference Social on Wednesday evening, which will highlight the program, will be a traditional Sunset Hawaiian Luau at the nearby Marriott Hotel.
 Two companion tours are also scheduled.
 The first event, on Tuesday, will be a tour of the Volcano National Park.
 The second event, on Thursday, will be a visit to the Kona Coffee Living History Farm followed by a Kailua-Kona Shopping tour.

 The NSREC 2018 Conference Committee, including Publicity Chair Teresa Farris (Cobham Semiconductor Solutions), Finance Chair Sarah Armstrong (NSWC Crane), Awards Chair Stephen Buchner (NRL), Poster Chair Nathan Nowlin (Sandia National Laboratories), Radiation Effects Data Workshop Chair Martha O’Bryan (NASA GSFC), and Web Developer Jeff Black (Sandia National Laboratories) welcomes you to one of America’s most beautiful locations.